SoftwareSecurityLab/ElGamal/README.md

 * **`engine`:** The resulted object from calling [`export()`] method.
 * **Returns:** void

-Import ElGamal engine so that you can use it again.
+Imports ElGamal engine so that you can use it again.

 **NOTE:** You may need to call [`checkSecurity()`](#checksecurity) to activate *secure* methods.